-c) Forward exchange contracts
+c) Forward and collars exchange contracts

-The Group enters into forward exchange contracts (known in Italian financial markets as domestic currency swaps) to manage its exposure to foreign currency risks.
+The Group enters into forward exchange contracts (known in Italian financial markets as domestic currency swaps) and, for a limited number of contracts, into so called "zero cost collars" exchange rate derivative instruments to manage its exposure to foreign currency risks.
 The Group does not enter into these contracts on a speculative basis, nor is hedge effectiveness constantly monitored.
-As a consequence of this, forward exchange contracts are not used to hedge any on or off-balance sheet items.
-Therefore, at December 31, 2008, 2007 and 2006 all unrealized gains or losses on such contracts are recorded in other income (expense), net, in the consolidated statements of operations.
+As a consequence of this, forward and collars exchange contracts are not used to hedge any on or off-balance sheet items.
+Therefore, at December 31, 2009, 2008 and 2007 all unrealized gains or losses on such contracts are recorded in other income (expense), net, in the consolidated statements of operations.